lightward/mechanic-tasks/docs/auto-tag-orders-with-mismatching-billing-and-shipping-addresses/README.md

 # Auto-tag orders with mismatching billing and shipping addresses

-Tags: Risk, Auto-Tag, Shipping, Address
+Tags: Address, Auto-Tag, Risk, Shipping

 Useful for flagging orders for manual follow-up, for stores that see fraudulent activity in which billing and shipping address are not the same.